 Vibration white finger is a condition that is closely related to carpal tunnel syndrome, as well as to the operation of vibrating equipment.
 Find out more about this condition and how to make a claim for vibration white finger in this guide.

 This link takes you to the NHS page on carpal tunnel syndrome.
-You will find details regarding the symptoms, as well as the different things you can try, the causes of it, when to get medical assistance, and the treatment you can receive.
+You will find details regarding the symptoms, the different things you can try, the causes of it, when to get medical assistance, and the treatment you can receive.

 This link takes you to our guide on the legal rights of employees once they have experienced an accident in the workplace.
 You will find plenty of information regarding the rights you are entitled to and the type of compensation you can claim.